City Food – Milk Shakes, Around Town

 [Text and photos by Mayank Austen Soofi]

-When Bombayites feel jealous of Delhi’s cosmopolitanism, they dismiss its people as villagers.
+When belligerent Bombayites assert their refusal to accept Delhi’s cosmopolitanism, they dismiss its people as “villagers”.

-A fine dining restaurant may risk serving a watery banana shake, but the street cart can never if it wants to survive.
+A fine dining restaurant may risk serving a watery banana shake, but a street cart will never dare to do that if it wants to survive.

-In Indian villages, mothers are particular that their children get fresh buffalo milk.
-In Delhi, people in apartment blocks mostly rely on milk packets (toned, double toned and full cream) but when they order a shake from a roadside stall, they are always served a thick, frothy and possibly an excessively sweet drink, just what the villagers like.
+In villages, parents who can afford it are particular that their children get fresh buffalo milk.
+In Delhi, citizens in apartment blocks mostly rely on milk packets (toned, double toned and full cream) but when they order a shake from a roadside stall, they expect to be served a thick, jhaag wala (frothy), full cream and possibly an excessively sugary drink, just what the villagers are said to like.

-In summer, the fruit market near Sewa Nagar railway station has vendors equipped with electric mixers.
-Standing behind rows of mangoes, their shakes are creamy and chunky with mango flesh.
+In the evenings, the fruit market near Sewa Nagar railway station has vendors equipped with electric mixers.
+Standing behind rows of mangoes, their shakes are creamy and chunky with pulpy mango flesh.
 Sometimes they are topped with candied cherries.
-On special request (and extra charge), you get malai (cream) too.
+On special request (and extra charge), you get malai too.

-Also try the chikoo shake at Naivedyam in Hauz Khas Village: the South Indian specialty restaurant is hardly rural but its delicious shake is very sweet, filling and rustic.
+Also try the chikoo shake at Naivedyam, the outlet in Hauz Khas Village: the restaurant is hardly rural but its delicious shake is very sweet, filling and rustic.

-The stall outside Gurdwara Motibagh on Ring Road tries hard to proclaim its urbanity.
+The unnamed stall near Gurdwara Motibagh on Ring Road tries hard to proclaim its urbanity.
 Besides the banana, mango and cheeku shakes, it has chocolate, vanilla and strawberry flavours.
-In the vanilla shake, there is too much milk, sugar and vanilla.
-Just for the villager in you.
+In the vanilla shake, there is just too much milk, sugar and vanilla.
+Just for the villager in us.